sowsan/hoponaillc.github.io/index.md

 ---
 layout: home
 header:
-  title: A solution to build and run your business in WhatsApp for Business and Facebook Messenger Social Platforms.
+  title: Solution to run your business in WhatsApp and Facebook Messenger Social Platforms.
   text: >
     Start Bootstrap can help you build better websites using the Bootstrap framework!
 Just download a theme and start customizing, no strings attached!